 (4) Mary Baker (b.
 1777), baptised at Stoke-on-Trent, 15 July 1777;

 (5) Jeremiah Baker (b.
 1778), born 28 September 1770 and baptised at Stoke-on-Trent, 25 February 1779; married, 1 December 1800 at Norton-le-Moors, Mary Aynsley;

 (6) Jane Baker (b.
 1786), probably born posthumously and baptised at Stoke-on-Trent, 30 November 1786.

-He was given the manor of Fenton Vivian (Staffs) by his father in about 1767.
+He was bought a property at Fenton (Staffs) by his father in about 1767.